N3XT0R/laravel-migration-generator/README.md

 It will dump all your tables to the database/migrations folder in correct order.
 So when you are using referential integrity it will write all migrations so that they could be re-migrated without changing manually the order of the migration-files.

+### Custom Export

+Are you unhappy with the exported migrations?
+When you should need some customizations on it, it would be possible to customize the export by extending the export-classes over the DI-Container.